 The infographic below, “Plant the Plate,” illustrates how American farmers could produce enough fruits and vegetables to meet growing demand, create jobs and support their local economies.
 They estimate that a $90 million investment in local food (compared to the $5.08 billion in current corn and soybean subsidies) could result in 189,000 jobs and $9.5 billion increased sales of “healthy” food.

-[For more graphics that visualize the impact of the farm bill on federal support for healthy food check out Farm Bill of Health.]
+[For more graphics that visualize the impact of the farm bill on federal support for healthy food check out Cotton vs. Carrots and Farm Bill of Health.]